relaycorp/relaynet-internet-gateway-chart/example/README.md

 ## Install

-We'll create the GCP resources first so we can then create the Kubernetes resources in the newly-created cluster.
+We'll create the GCP resources first, so we can then create the Kubernetes resources in the newly-created cluster.

 To create the GCP resources, run: